tableau/extensions-api/docs/trex_release-notes.md

     </script>
     ```

   You can access the formatting in the Tableau workbook from `tableau.extensions.environment.workbookFormatting`.
 The property `formattingSheets` contains the array of CSS properties for the workbook, organized by `ClassNameKey`.
-For more information about using workbook formatting, see the [Formatting](https://github.com/tableau/extensions-api/tree/main/Samples/Formatting?=target="_blank") sample in the Samples folder.
+For more information about using workbook formatting, see the [Formatting](https://github.com/tableau/extensions-api/tree/main/Samples/Formatting){:target="_blank"} sample in the Samples folder.

-* You can now set an event listener on changes to the dashboard layout.
-The new event type is `DashboardLayoutChanged`.
-The event is triggered whenever a dashboard object is added, removed, repositioned or resized, or whenever the floating state, visibility, object name, or dashboard size changes.
-See the [DashboardLayoutChanged]({{site.baseurl}}/docs/interfaces/dashboard.html#){:target="_blank"} event.
+* You can now set an event listener on changes to the dashboard layout and to the dashboard formatting.
+The new event types are `DashboardLayoutChanged` and `WorkbookFormattingChanged`.

+  The `DashboardLayoutChanged` event is triggered whenever a dashboard object is added, removed, repositioned or resized, or whenever the floating state, visibility, object name, or dashboard size changes.
+See the [DashboardLayoutChanged]({{site.baseurl}}/docs/interfaces/dashboard.html#dashboardlayoutchanged){:target="_blank"} event.

+  The `WorkbookFormattingChanged` event is triggered whenever the workbook text formatting is changed in Tableau authoring mode.
+This includes changes in the font, the font size, whether it is bold, italic, or underlined, and the color.
+For more information about workbook formatting, see [workbookFormatting]({{site.baseurl}}/docs/interfaces/environment.html#workbookformatting){:target="_blank"}.

 * Transparency - Tableau now supports dashboard extension transparency for Sandboxed extensions.
+To take advantage of extension transparency, set your background style to a transparent or partially transparent color.

-* Added a new method (`SetClickThroughAsync`) that allows clicks to pass through the dashboard extension window on Tableau Server.
-You can use this method in conjunction with transparency for Sandboxed extensions.
+* Added a new method (`SetClickThroughAsync`) that allows clicks to pass through the dashboard extension window.
+You can use this method in conjunction with transparency.
 See the [SetClickThroughAsync]({{site.baseurl}}/docs/interfaces/extensions.html#setclickthroughasync){:target="_blank"} method.